 Denominators are super important.
 A denominator of a reduced fraction with a multiple of 7 will not have a finite decimal, for example.
 Keep in mind what you can logically combine, and what you cannot.

 This list is by no means extensive.
-There are many many more shortcuts.
-If you have some, leave them in the comment field, but generally practice and familiarity with the numbers helps a lot in doing quick arithmetic.
+There are many many more shortcuts, but generally practice and familiarity with the numbers helps a lot in doing quick arithmetic.

 Fractions, decimals and percents are different ways of expressing the same value.
 Here’s how to convert them from one form to another.